Pride in Football raising awareness of LGBT fans inclusion

 Shutting down stale stereotypes with wit is something to smile about, but Barber knows the overall picture on this issue is no laughing matter.
 At that February event, he went on to stress that football has the "power" to do more to change the climate.
 Homophobic chanting, verbal and physical abuse, trolling on social media - a minority persist in such discriminatory behaviour, and whether or not those in boardrooms and other positions of influence are committed to tackling it is often debated.
 Yet the Albion chief's comments at least demonstrate which of the game's stakeholders are loudly challenging homophobia - the fans themselves.

-Next month, the growth in visibility of lesbian, gay, bisexual, transgender and queer football fans will be assessed and encouraged further at a symposium in Manchester.
-The conference at the National Football Museum on Saturday, June 24, is being organised by Pride in Football, the alliance of fan groups for LGBT people, and will feature speakers and workshops discussing inclusion in football stadia.
+This weekend, the growth in visibility of lesbian, gay, bisexual, transgender and queer football fans will be assessed and encouraged further at a symposium in Manchester.
+The #CALLITOUT event at the National Football Museum is being organised by Pride in Football, the alliance of fan groups for LGBT people, and will feature speakers and workshops discussing inclusion in football stadia.

 Being yourself in sport - on or off the pitch - when you're LGBT can often be dispiriting, to say the least.
 ICM research commissioned by Stonewall in 2016 found 72% of football fans had heard homophobic abuse while watching live sports in the last five years.
 Understandably, after witnessing such incidents some of those fans walk away for good, but the groups standing under the Pride in Football (PiF) umbrella provide a compelling reason not to quit - strength in numbers.
 Around 6% of the population are LGBT - shrink that down to a Wembley capacity ratio and you've got 5,000 passionate fans for whom a rainbow flag may mean as much as their club colours.

-PiF chair Di Cunningham expects the June event to spark further growth, and she has the whole pyramid on her wishlist.
-"On fan groups, we're missing five clubs from the Premier League but lots of PL supporter liaison officers (SLOs) are interested in coming and also getting groups started," she says.
-"So the big ask is getting groups established in the EFL - we're hoping to see lots of their SLOs in Manchester too.
+PiF chair Di Cunningham expects the event to spark further growth, and she has the whole pyramid on her wishlist.
+"On fan groups, we're missing seven clubs from the 2017/18 Premier League but lots of PL supporter liaison officers (SLOs) are coming and interested in also getting groups started," she says.
+"So the big ask is getting groups established in the EFL - we're expecting to see lots of their SLOs in Manchester too.
 We think that many of those clubs who don't have LGBTQ supporter groups would like one - they provide a visibility in the stadium that is not yet evident on the pitch and that in turn seems to have an impact on negative behaviour and language."

 Cunningham's words of encouragement also serve as a useful response to any puzzled straight fans enquiring why fans who aren't would want or need to band together under an LGBTQ banner.
 The groups' raison d'etre can also be summed up by a quote from Gay Gooners chairman Dave Raval: "The question has always been: 'When is a male player going to come out?'
 But when we started Gay Gooners, our question was: 'When are the fans going to come out?'"
 Visibility is vital for inclusion, and means the dialogue between clubs and their LGBT fans has rapidly become constructive and productive.
 "We're improving the matchday experience for everyone at little or no cost," says Cunningham.
 "Some clubs have even helped fund banners or offered tickets to enable people from the LGBTQ community to experience a game for the first time.